 After gaining Type I and II attestations, Sigstr felt as though the SOC 2 audits were definitely worth the time, effort, and cost.
 Mackay says, “Going through the SOC 2 audit process is exciting and challenging.
 Since this was the first set of SOC 2 audits that Sigstr had gone through, there was somewhat of a fear of the unknown.
 KirkpatrickPrice did a great job to help us prepare and we are very glad to have gone through the process.”

 The Sigstr team learned a lot along the way about how to be in a position to better secure customers’ email data.
-Mackay explained that their team had three main takeaways after going through the SOC 2 audit process, which include:
+Mackay explained that their team had three main takeaways after going through the SOC 2 audit process, which includes:

 - Before going into a SOC 2 audit, it’s important to research what it entails and then measure your company’s preparedness.
 There are dozens of controls and policies that need to be in place prior to starting the audit, and it would be daunting to try to write and implement them during an audit.
 An easy place to start is to document the processes and controls you currently have in place.